 A late paper will be accepted ONLY in case of a bona fide emergency beyond your control.
 If it is at all physically possible, I must be notified before class on the day on which it is due.
-Subsequently, you must provide suitable documentation before receiving a grade on the late assignment.
+Subsequently, you must provide suitable documentation.

 Return to Teaching